lucianop3196/lucianop3196/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on SPA
+- 🔭 I’m currently working on a software factory as a Backend developer

-- 🌱 I’m currently learning typescript and studying in depth Backend technologies
+- 🌱 I’m currently learning python and studying in depth Backend technologies

 - ⚡ I am a continuous learner